jamichaels/mlp/README.md

 3 layer perceptron with topology defined.
-No backprop algorithm included to compile must use -lm (math library)
+No backprop algorithm included.

+to compile must use -lm (math library)